mejiaga/course/01-ClassContent/10-SQL/2/Activities/08-Stu_JoiningTeam/README.md

 ## Instructions

-* Using tables made from `Players.csv` and `Seasons_Stats.csv`, perform joins that will create the following tables...
+* Using tables made from `Players.csv` and `Seasons_Stats.csv`, perform joins that will create the following tables:

   * Basic Information Table: